Corn Kings and One-Horse Thieves

-Such random samples pull in minorities, women, the poor and the alienated, few of whom usually show up for such soirees.
+Such random samples pull in minorities, women, the poor, and the alienated, few of whom usually show up for such soirees.
 Of course, widening any franchise in this way usually achieves legitimacy at the expense of good sense.
-Think of baseball All-Star balloting, or the citizens' initiative, in which voters choose their laws and not just their lawmakers.
-Unfortunately the initiative is a tool to create a more perfect democracy, not a more perfect government.
-In the American West, millions have proved what an Illinoisan never would have believed otherwise, which is that there is a class of people—voters—even dumber " than legislators.
+Think of baseball All-Star balloting, or, worse, the citizens' initiative, in which voters choose their laws and not just their lawmakers.
+Unfortunately, the initiative is a tool to create a more perfect democracy, not a more perfect government.
+In the American West, millions have proved what an Illinoisan never would have believed otherwise, which is that there is a class of people—voters—even dumber than legislators.

 What is interesting—indeed, nearly miraculous—about a well-conducted deliberative poll is that there occurs little drop-off in the quality of decision-making when the participant pool is expanded from elites to the hoi polloi.
 Almost any citizen who troubles to learn about complicated issues and to refine his views in conversations in small groups can come up with sophisticated solutions to the policy puzzles of the day.
-When done by a random sample of voters, the opinions thus arrived at do not quite reflect the views of the larger polity the sample represents.
-As Fishkin puts it, they reflect the views the larger polity would hold if the latter's members troubled to do their homework.
+When done by a random sample of voters, the opinions thus arrived at do not quite reflect the views of the larger polity the sample represents, and thus are damned as illegitimate.
+But, as Fishkin puts it, they reflect the views the larger polity would hold if the latter's members troubled to do their homework.